carpentries/amy/docs/users_guide/admin_index.md

 #### Consortium Memberships

+Consoortium memberships are those where several institutions come together under one membership.
 If *Consortium* is checked, additional affiliated sites can be added to that membership.
 These will display in the `Organisations (members)` line of the Member view.
 For single-site memberships, only the main site can be listed here.
 For consortium memberships, additional member sites can be added in.
 These sites must first be [listed as an organisation in AMY](#adding-a-new-organisation).

+Each institution within the consortium membership must have an organization role.

 #### Membership Contacts